Home > Italian Dessert Recipes > Chestnut Flour Castagnole

 Chestnut Flour Castagnole

-In this recipe we utilize the natural sweetness of chestnut flour, rather than adding sugar.
+- In this recipe we used the natural sweetness of chestnut flour, rather than adding any sugar.
 Orange juice along the finely grated orange zest give an extra freshness to these sweets.

 Chestnut Flour Castagnole